Androidlabz/NfcReaderLibrary/README.md

 # NfcReaderLibrary

-Android app to track visitors count and show live comments
+Android app to read NFC Tag

 Add the JitPack repository to your build file